nalmeida/ssg5-test/README.md

 # ssg5 Sample Site

-Super simple site generator using [ssg5](https://github.com/nalmeida/ssg5) submodule and deploying it on Netlify at: https://ssg5-test.netlify.app
+Super simple site generator using [ssg5](https://github.com/nalmeida/ssg5) submodule and deploying it on Netlify.

 ⭐️ See this project live: https://ssg5-test.netlify.app/